Robert Greenwald, Director, Center for Health Law and Policy Innovation; Clinical Professor of Law

 Malinda joined the Center for Health Law and Policy Innovation in September 2011.
 Her work focuses on health care reform implementation, with a focus on increasing access to care for individuals living with HIV and/or hepatitis C. Prior to coming to the Center, Malinda spent two years as a legal services attorney and Coffin Fellow at Pine Tree Legal Assistance in Portland, Maine.
 While at Pine Tree, she represented clients in family law matters, with a focus on assisting survivors of domestic violence.
 She also wrote, “Safety As Priority: Understanding the Connection Between Protection Orders and Family Matters,” published in the Maine Bar Journal in September 2011.
 Before her work at Pine Tree, she clerked for Justice Jon D. Levy of the Maine Supreme Judicial Court.
 Malinda graduated from the University of Michigan Law School in 2008.
 While at Michigan, Malinda spent time working on health policy issues at national organizations in San Francisco and Washington D.C, and participated in two direct-representation clinics.
 Prior to attending to law school, she focused on issues of health care access for children as an AmeriCorps Promise Fellow at Health Care For All in Boston.
 Malinda received her B.A. from Bates College, where she graduated magna cum laude in 2001.
 She is licensed to practice law in Massachusetts and Maine.

-Kat joined the Center for Health Law and Policy Innovation of Harvard Law School in May 2014 as the Development Consultant.
+Kat joined the Center for Health Law and Policy Innovation of Harvard Law School in May 2014 as the Development Consultant and is now the Senior Grant Writer and Administrator.
 Kat graduated in May 2014 with a Masters of Science degree from Tufts University Friedman School of Nutrition Science and Policy, focusing on Food Policy and Applied Nutrition and specializing in Economics and Politics of Food and Agriculture.
 During graduate school, Kat interned at CHLPI working on food law and policy issues.
 She was a contributing author for two of CHLPI’s pinnacle food policy toolkits.

 Before graduate school, Kat was Director of Sales for her family business in Philadelphia, PA, a food brokerage company, where she managed 1 of the 5 wholesale manufacturers that the company represents and fostered new connections, resulting in significant growth of the business.
 She is experienced in successfully managing hundreds of buyer accounts, along with cultivating new relationships.